 The narrow grip bench press is normally considered to be a tricep exercise, however if your squeeze your pectorals together at the top of the movement you will target those inner sections of the pecs.

 Always perform your exercises with good form, slow and controlled technique with good breathing.
-Inhale during the relaxed part of the exercise and exhale during the contractions.
-When possible always tense your pectorals during the contraction point of the exercise.
+Inhale during the relaxed part of the exercise and exhale during the contractions or push motion.
+When possible always tense your pectorals during the final or extended point of the exercise.